francescosassi/ydenoise-fcg20/readme.md

 and this pattern is repeated for all the different samples the scenes were tested on.

-The parameter I used to generate the original and the denoised images are inside the `scripts ` folder in the files `generate_iamges.sh `, `intel.sh ` and `nlmean.sh `
+The parameter I used to generate the original and the denoised images are inside the `scripts ` folder in the files `generate_images.sh `, `intel.sh ` and `nlmean.sh `
 # **Landscape**

 For the images with 256 and 128 samples, the Intel® Open Image Denoise is able to preserve the details of the trees in the background, but the grass seems a bit too homogeneous.
 The Non-Local Means Denoiser removes some of the details of the trees in the background, keeps more details of the grass in some zones, but creates some large patches of homogeneous color, in zones where the variance between the noise and the surrounding is low.